Amazon Echo Dot gets a fabric makeover, better sound, still costs $50

 One of the smallest products in Amazon's lineup, the Echo Dot, just made a big splash.

-The retail giant on Thursday unveiled a new version of its hit speaker.
+On Thursday, the retail giant unveiled the next iteration of its hit speaker.
 The new Echo Dot features 70 percent louder volume.
-It will cost $50 and ship later in the month.
-One notable change-- it's getting a fabric body with different color options.
+It'll cost $50 and ship later this month.
+One notable change: It's getting a fabric body with different color options.

 The Echo Dot, first launched in March 2016, is the most affordable version of the Echo, and also the most critical to Amazon's mission to get its Alexa digital assistant into your home.
-The Dot, which is periodically sold at a discount for $29.99, is Amazon's best selling gadget.
-It's also the company's best defense against the rise in competition from rival speakers made by Google and Apple.
+The Dot, periodically sold at a discount for $29.99, is Amazon's best-selling gadget.
+It's also the company's best defense against the rise in competition from speakers made by Google and Apple.

-Amazon, like the other tech giants, are racing to get into your home because they all believe connecting the smart home is one of the next frontiers in technology.
+Amazon and the other tech giants are racing to get into your humble abode because they all think connecting the smart home is one of the next frontiers in technology.
 On a broader scale, the Google Home Mini was the top selling smart speaker globally in the second quarter of 2018, followed by the Echo Dot.
-Overall, shipments of smart home speakers hit 11.7 million globally, according to a report from Strategy Analytics on Wednesday.
+Overall, shipments of smart home speakers hit 11.7 million globally, according to a Wednesday report from Strategy Analytics.

 Amazon Echo event live blog: Catch all the latest news, pictures and updates from CNET.